-Traction alopecia is hair loss caused by tightly pulled hairstyles.
+Traction alopecia is hair loss due to tightly pulled hairstyles, such as braids, dreadlocks, or a tight ponytail.
 Caught early, it is fully reversible and the hair can regrow.
-Over time, however, hair follicles can become irreversibly damaged so that the hair does not regrow.
+Over time, however, hair follicles can become irreversibly damaged.

 This article provides the key information about causes, treatment, and prevention of traction alopecia.